unt-libraries/untl-metadata-documentation/docs/guides/photos.rst

 Physical Description
 ===================
 -   The physical description is not required, but is encouraged and is easy to include at least in part
--   There will generally be a placeholder entry labeled "physical description" in the record; details in the placeholder should be checked for the individual photograph and changed (if different) or removed if they cannot be verified (e.g., if dimensions are unknown)
+-   There will generally be a placeholder entry labeled "physical description" in the record
+-   Details in the placeholder should be checked for the individual photograph and changed (if different) or removed if they cannot be verified (e.g., if dimensions are unknown)

+    -   Format is generally known from looking at the physical item, or from information documented about the image
+    -   Photos that have a single front and back are prints; negatives on glass or film, and born-digital images will only have a single image
+    -   Do not include format details if you do not have information available

 **Step 1.**  List the number of photograph(s)